 Kids love summer vacation!
-60 days of fun, sun, relaxation and no school.
-The vacation is a good break from their usual academic time-table, but not without consequences.
+Days of fun, sun, relaxation and no school.
+The vacation is a good break from their usual academic timetable, but not without consequences.
 Research shows that for some children, a few months off school in the summer can lead to major setbacks in the following academic year, including loss of knowledge and lowered test scores.
-This is called ‘summer learning loss'.
+This is called “summer learning loss'.

 Though it may not be fun for them, working on just three to four math problems per day during the summer can prevent your child's mathematical skills from getting rusty.
 You can also look at online tools & videos to help them brush up on their mathematical concepts.
 One such channel is Patrick JMT - is one of the most popular educational channels on YouTube, offering free Math videos to over 150,000 subscribers.

 To make sure your child doesn't lose his grip on the language, it would help to review grammar concepts together and begin to work on the next year's syllabi.
 Make your child understand concepts better using videos and websites like English Grammar 101 to ensure their language skills do no experience a setback.